MrGroot97/client_boilerplate/readme.md

         * types/react-dom //type defination for react-dom
         * ts-loader //loader for Typescript using with babel and webpack,Loads TypeScript 2.0+ like JavaScript
         * add tsconfig.json for babel configuration

+    5. Add some tools for faster development,code readability and debugging
+        * path // node.js path module for accessing local file
+        * eslint // will do it later
+        * prettier // will do it later

+    6. Add Tailwindcss and its Dependencies for css-in-js *